liyafe1997/CustoMIUIzerMod/README.md

 6. Mod: Remove unlock icon animation on launcher

+7. Mod: Show Seconds

+8. Mod: Music Visualizer

+9. Mod: Hide Navbar

+10. Mod: Battery bar indicator

-7. Backup/Restore Settings: Use Document Provider to load/save backup file instead of hard coded the path.
+11. Backup/Restore Settings: Use Document Provider to load/save backup file instead of hard coded the path.
 For compatible with Android 11's new storage policy.

 ### How to migrate settings from original CustoMIUIzer